James-Oswald/jamesoswald.dev/content/posts/LogicistMagesManifesto.md

 $$

 The logic symbols themselves could also be substituted with more interesting symbols.
-A harder alternative is creating a new language (a [conlang](https://en.wikipedia.org/wiki/Constructed_language)) such as [Tolkien's elfish languages](https://en.wikipedia.org/wiki/Elvish_languages_of_Middle-earth) and writing your statements in that instead, but be wary that it should be automatically parsable, but not nesisarilly uniquely parsable, as this adds more fun***.
+A harder alternative is creating a new language (a [conlang](https://en.wikipedia.org/wiki/Constructed_language)) such as [Tolkien's elfish languages](https://en.wikipedia.org/wiki/Elvish_languages_of_Middle-earth) and writing your statements in that instead, but be wary that it should be automatically parsable, but not nesisarilly uniquely parsable, as this adds more fun.
 Finally we turn to the most interesting way of representing logical statements, diagrams.

+{{< notice tip >}}
-*****For Logicians and Programmers**: For someone looking to implement a logicist magic system in a game, statements need to be parsable so statements must also have a parsable form so that we can compute the effects they are having on the world.
+**For Logicians and Programmers**: For someone looking to implement a logicist magic system in a game, statements need to be parsable so statements must also have a parsable form so that we can compute the effects they are having on the world.
 Unlike in traditional formal languages where ambiguity is dissuaded, the potential for ambiguity and multiple parse trees is a feature rather than a bug of this system, as it adds another disjunctive level, in which we can randomly select which parse tree is the one we actually end up using.
+{{< /notice >}}

-## The Magic Circle as Syntax
+## Existential Graphs as Magic Circles

 The magic circle is a staple of fantasy, but unfortunately in most all implementations has come to symbolize naught but aesthetic nonsense.
 Rarely is any thought given to the magic